Fear No Evil (1981 film): Release

-Fear No Evil had an early screening in Long Beach, California, on November 24, 1980, followed by a special pre-screening of the film for cast, crew, and local residents in Rochester in December 1980.
-Fear No Evil was released theatrically by Embassy Pictures on January 16, 1981.
-LaLoggia commented that he felt Avco Embassy Pictures' advertising campaign for the film played up the high school elements of the film, particularly with the theatrical poster showing a high school yearbook engulfed in flames: "I feel the film has a lot more happening than the youth angle.
+Fear No Evil had a sneak preview screening in Long Beach, California on November 24, 1980.
+A special invitation-only screening of the film for cast, crew, and local residents in Rochester was held on December 4, 1980.

+The film was released nationwide by Avco Embassy Pictures on January 16, 1981.
+LaLoggia commented that he felt Avco Embassy's advertising campaign played up the high school elements of the film, particularly with the theatrical poster showing a high school yearbook engulfed in flames: "I feel the film has a lot more happening than the youth angle.
 Avco is absolutely terrified that the religious angles would turn people off."

 Home media

 Fear No Evil was released on VHS by Embassy Home Entertainment in 1983 then on DVD by Anchor Bay Entertainment on July 22, 2003.
 Scream Factory released a Blu-ray edition of the film on September 24, 2019.

 Reception

 Box office

 The film grossed $3 million at the U.S. box office.